mmottaqii/Hypercholesterolemia-Predictive-Framework/README.md

 ## Contact

-For any queries related to this repository, please contact [CONTACT_INFORMATION].
+For any queries related to this repository, please contact me.

 ## Acknowledgments